ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 In other words,
 perhaps what is private is not language, the symbolic system, but merely associations in the pre-verbal processing of meanings.

-.. [#] See e.g. Adamaszek, Michael, and Kenneth C. Kirkby.
-“Cerebellum and Grammar Processing.”
-In The Linguistic Cerebellum, 81–105.
-Elsevier, 2016.

 Debate about whether language can be private does sometimes center on discussion of grammatical rules.